‘I MAGNIFICI’ - 10 MOST ICONIC italian mid century FURNITURE DESIGNERS

 MARIO BELLINI

 Renowned architect Mario Bellini boasts an impressive track record, having garnered 8 Compasso D'Oro awards and securing a remarkable 25 of his designs in the esteemed permanent collection of the Museum of Modern Art in New York City.
-Throughout his illustrious career, he collaborated with the most influential Italian furniture companies, leaving an indelible mark on the design industry.
+Throughout his illustrious career, he collaborated with the most influential Italian furniture companies, leaving an indelible mark on the design industry and today’s market of Italian Mid Century Iconic design pieces.
 Notably, Bellini held the esteemed position of editor at Domus, a prominent design magazine, from 1985 to 1991.
 This role allowed him to shape and influence the discourse surrounding design, cementing his status as a visionary in the field.
 However, Bellini's creativity extended beyond publishing, as he dedicated his focus to architecture, embarking on a series of extraordinary projects.
 From the awe-inspiring Islamic Art Center at the Louvre to the cutting-edge Tokyo Design Center in Japan, and the prestigious National Gallery of Victoria in Melbourne, Bellini's architectural prowess is evident in both domestic and international projects.
 His ability to seamlessly blend cultural influences, innovation, and functionality is a testament to his unmatched talent.
 While Bellini's architectural achievements are widely celebrated, his furniture designs have also enjoyed immense success.
 Collaborating with renowned brands such as Cassina and B&B Italia, Bellini crafted remarkable pieces that have become icons of design.
 His furniture designs embody a perfect synthesis of form, function, and aesthetic appeal, captivating discerning enthusiasts and collectors worldwide.
 Mario Bellini's exceptional contributions to architecture and design continue to shape the industry, leaving an enduring legacy.
 From his award-winning designs to his editorial influence and architectural masterpieces, Bellini's impact resonates across the globe, inspiring generations to come.

 CARLO SCARPA